awslabs/kubeflow-manifests/website/content/en/docs/amazon-sagemaker-integration/sagemaker-components-for-kubeflow-pipelines.md

 The [SageMaker Components for Kubeflow Pipelines](https://docs.aws.amazon.com/sagemaker/latest/dg/kubernetes-sagemaker-components-for-kubeflow-pipelines.html) allow you to move your data processing and training jobs from the Kubernetes cluster to SageMaker’s machine learning-optimized managed service.

 These components integrate SageMaker with the portability and orchestration of Kubeflow Pipelines.
 Using the SageMaker components, each job in the pipeline workflow runs on SageMaker instead of the local Kubernetes cluster.

-The job parameters, status, logs, and outputs from SageMaker are accessible from the Kubeflow Pipelines UI.
+This allows you to create and monitor native SageMaker training, tuning, endpoint deployment, and batch transform jobs from your Kubeflow Pipelines hence allowing you to move complete compute including data processing and training jobs from the Kubernetes cluster to SageMaker’s machine learning-optimized managed service.
+The job parameters, status, and outputs from SageMaker are accessible from the Kubeflow Pipelines UI.

 ## Available components

 You can create a Kubeflow Pipeline built entirely using SageMaker components, or integrate individual components into your workflow as needed.
 Available Amazon SageMaker components can be found in the [Kubeflow Pipelines GitHub repository](https://github.com/kubeflow/pipelines/tree/master/components/aws/sagemaker).

 There are two versions of SageMaker components - boto3 based v1 components and SageMaker Operator for K8s (ACK) based v2 components.
+You can read more about the two versions in SageMaker developer guide in [AWS documentation](https://docs.aws.amazon.com/sagemaker/latest/dg/kubernetes-sagemaker-components-for-kubeflow-pipelines.html#kubeflow-pipeline-components).

 ## Configure Permissions for Pipeline pods to access SageMaker